Xieons-Gaming-Corner/public/markdown_pages/developercredit.md

 # Xieon's Gaming Corner Specific Projects:
 XGC has created it's own forks of several forks of sysbot, integrated them with each other, added, and removed things, used them as learning tools, backups, dependancies, and more.
 We'd like to specifically thank the developers and organizations of which their work we directly relied on to some extent.

+# Official Affiliation, Endorsement, and Stances
+Unless explicitly stated otherwise by XGC, XGC does not have any official affiliation, endorsement, or stance on any specific positions, projects, or topics mentioned within this repository.
+Any references to other creators, developers, or projects are solely for informational purposes, and XGC is not officially connected with or supportive of any of these entities unless clearly and explicitly noted.
+Comparisons, discussions, or mentions involving XGC and other topics are not meant to convey opposition, endorsement, or any form of official position unless directly stated by XGC.

 ## Special Thanks and Credits:

 ### Server Owner-Partners